Testicular lumps and scrotal swellings

 When to get urgent medical help

-You should seek urgent and emergency care services if you get sudden, unbearable pain in your testicles or tummy.
+You should seek go to your nearest emergency department if you get sudden, unbearable pain in your testicles or tummy.

 This could be caused by your testicle becoming twisted, which needs to be treated in hospital as soon as possible.